Highlands Is A Convenient Location to Call Home

-Situated on a plateau in the southern Appalachian Mountains, Highlands, North Carolina is located within the Nantahala National Forrest, in Macon County, North Carolina.
+Situated on a plateau in the southern Appalachian Mountains, Highlands, North Carolina is located within the Nantahala National Forest, in Macon County, North Carolina.
 Highlands was founded in 1875 by Kelsey and Hutchinson.
 It is said they drew two lines one from Chicago to Savannah and the other from New York to New Orleans.
 Where these two lines crossed, Highlands became an early resort.
 It experienced rapid growth in the 1930’s and became a golfing mecca when golf legend Bobby Jones of Atlanta and several of his business associates established the Highlands Country Club.
 Located just 2.5 hours from Atlanta, Georgia, Highlands Country Club is one of seven successful residential country club communities located in Highlands and neighboring Cashiers, NC.

 This little hamlet of 900 people (2000 census) swells to 10,000 to 15,000 during the peak vacation season of March to November.
 Local rental homes, hotels, inns and bed and breakfast are typically filled to capacity during this peak period from spring to fall.

-Offering a respite from the oppressive summer heat and humidity experienced in the Southeastern United States; Highlands, NC owes its cool, mild temperatures to being located on the eastern continental divide.
+Offering a respite from the oppressive summer heat and humidity experienced in the Southeastern United States; Highlands, NC owes its cool, mild weather to being located on the eastern continental divide.
 Average July highs are 78 degrees and overnight lows average 57 degrees.
 The area experiences above average annual participation with a few scattered snow events in the winter months.

 Shop, Eat/Drink & Play!